JanWichelmann/AoEAgePatchStandalone/README.md

 -- TODO --

-I'll try to translate the source code comments little by little, but it will take some time.
-Also the patches aren't perfect yet: The techtree functions aren't changed, and there may still be a few bugs.
+The patches aren't perfect yet: The techtree functions aren't changed, and there may still be a few bugs.
 These features probably will be added in some time.

 -- LEGAL INFO & CREDITS --